jabadymandry/github-flow/00-Setup/README.md

 git push origin master
 ```

 You should get a green dot in the left to track your progression.
-Thanks!
+Cheers!